 Paint thinners smell more than mineral spirits.
 Again, this is due to the different compounds in its formula.
 Paint thinners often produce unpleasant chemical-like smells when used.

-This odor can prove toxic in high amounts.
-Mineral spirits however smell less.
-There are even mineral spirits advertised as “odor-free.”
+Mineral spirits smells less, there are even mineral spirits advertised as “odor-free.”

 Paint thinners don’t cost as much as mineral spirits.
 The reason for this is the extra perks that you get from using mineral spirits.

-Since mineral spirit has low toxicity and odor, it’s bound to cost more than paint thinners that are more toxic and smelly.
+Since mineral spirit has a low odor, it’s bound to cost more than paint thinners that are more smelly.
 You can get a gallon of mineral spirit for about $10.
 Most, if not all, paint thinners cost less than that.

 Both products are largely used to thin oil-based paints but since paint thinner refers to any liquid that can be used to thin paints, water counts as a paint thinner.

 This means that in the broader sense, paint thinner (or water) can be used to thin water-based paints while mineral spirits can only be used for thinning oil-based paints.